harismuneer/AndroCompare/README.md

 Moreover if two apps have same package name but differ hugely in the number of permissions requested and the activities etc then there's a strong chance that one of them is repackaged.
 So, this tool can highlight the extra permissions/activities added to the repackaged version and consequently help in malware detection too.

+In order to create a dataset of apps, we wrote another tool: [Android Apsp Scraper/Downloader](https://github.com/harismuneer/Android-Apps-Downloader)

 For details regarding **citing/referencing** this tool for your research, check the 'Citation' section below.

 ## Features